roar-net/problem-statements/problems/service-placement/problem-statement-sp.md

 Each instance file contains a graph, the requests, and their services requirements.

 The first line contains an integer denoting the number of nodes $N$.
 Each of the following $N$ lines gives the information for a node.
-In particular, for each node there are 4 comma separated numbers (the first 3 are integers, the last is a floating point number), denoting the ID of the node, the total CPU (in MIPS), the total RAM (in Mb), and the processing time (in s), respectively.
+In particular, for each node there are 4 comma separated numbers (the first 3 are integers, the last is a floating point number), denoting the ID of the node, the total CPU (in MIPS), the total RAM (in Mb), and the service processing time (in s), respectively.

 After the nodes, there is a line with a single integer denoting the number of edges.
 Each edge contains the connected nodes, the bandwidth (in Mbps), and the latency (in s).